Seleccione las fechas de viaje para ver los precios

 • A 100% sunny Mexico (from January to May)

-This is an opportunity to live a unique experience that combines conservation, learning, leisure, and adventure in a paradisiacal environment: the lesserknown Mexico.
-We will travel along the entire Oaxaca coast, participating with groups dedicated to conservation, ecotourism, and sustainable development of their communities.
+This is an opportunity to live a unique experience that combines conservation, learning, joy, and adventure in a paradisiacal environment: the lesserknown Mexico.
+We will travel along 7 different communities in Oaxaca coast, participating with groups dedicated to conservation, ecotourism, and sustainable development of their communities.
 Protection of sea turtles, tree planting in the jungle, monitoring of marine fauna by boat, environmental education workshops, beach clean-ups, among others, will be just some of the activities we will carry out.

 Día típico

-We understand that time can be limited, and experiencing the true essence of Mexico may seem daunting.
-That's why we've carefully curated a diverse array of activities that highlight the incredible beauty of Oaxaca's coastline.
+We understand that time can be limited, and experiencing the true essence of Mexico may seem difficult during a normal trip.
+That's why we've carefully curated diverse of activities that highlight the incredible beauty of Oaxaca's coastline:

 Día típico